James J. Willis Craftperson of the Year Award

 Recognizing Ingenuity and Innovation in Construction

 The Association of Union Constructors (TAUC) each year accepts nominations for the James J. Willis Craftperson of the Year Award, which honors outstanding labor-management cooperation and quality craftsmanship in the construction industry.
-The award is presented at the Gala Dinner of TAUC's annual Leadership Conference.
+The award is sponsored by TAUC Legacy Partner Milwaukee Tool and presented at the Gala Dinner of TAUC's annual Leadership Conference.

 Nominees must be building trades members who have a gift for recognizing the vision of a project and can bring that vision -- from blueprint to building -- to fruition in a professional manner.
 Nominations are open to all crafts, on all projects completed in the calendar year of the award, worked under any type of building trades collective bargaining agreement.
 Apprentices, journeymen, foremen and general foremen are eligible for nomination.